replicatedhq/replicated-docs/docs/enterprise/snapshots-velero-installing-config.md

 To configure Velero:

-1. Run the following command to enable access to the Velero namespace, if your admin console is running with minimal role-based-access-control (RBAC) privileges:
+1. (Existing clusters only) Run the following command to enable access to the Velero namespace, if your admin console is running with minimal role-based-access-control (RBAC) privileges:

    ```
    kubectl kots velero ensure-permissions --namespace ADMIN_CONSOLE_NAMESPACE --velero-namespace VELERO_NAMESPACE